IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 temporary address and generate a new temporary address afterward.

-If the HTTP status of the answer is greater than or equal to 400 the host MUST abandon and consider that there is no additional PvD information.
+If the HTTP status of the answer is greater than or equal to 400 the host MUST close its connection and consider that there is no additional PvD information.
 If the HTTP status of the answer is between 300 and 399, inclusive, it MUST follow the redirection(s).
 If the HTTP status of the answer is between 200 and 299, inclusive, the response is expected to be a single JSON object.

-After retrieval of the PvD Additional Information, hosts MUST remember the last Sequence Number value received in the RA including the same PvD ID.
-Whenever a new RA for the same PvD is received with a different Sequence Number value, or whenever the expiry date for the additional information is reached, hosts MUST deprecate the additional information and stop using it until a new JSON object is retrieved.
+After retrieval of the PvD Additional Information, hosts MUST remember the last Sequence Number value received in an RA including the same PvD ID.
+Whenever a new RA for the same PvD is received with a different Sequence Number value, or whenever the expiry date for the additional information is reached, hosts MUST deprecate the additional information and stop using it.

 Hosts retrieving a new PvD Additional Information object MUST check for the presence and validity of the mandatory fields specified in